Everything you need to know...

 Some modules may require previous clinical or management experience.

-If English is not your first language you need an IELTS score of 6.5 or above.
+If English is not your first language you will need an IELTS score of 6.5 overall and a minimum of 5.5 in all skills, or a recognised equivalent.

 Additional information for EU/International students